Swetlanda/stay-safe-online/readme.md

 * As a user, I want to see an appropriate welcome message that clearly explains the website's purpose, so that I can decide whether to continue using the site.
 * As a user, I want to watch engaging videos with tutorials or demonstrations on setting up privacy settings.
 * As a user, I want a quick way to contact someone for help, such as sending a form.
-* As a user, I want to read recent news about cybercrimes and tips on how to stay safe online.Acceptance
+* As a user, I want to read recent news about cybercrimes and tips on how to stay safe online.
-* As a child I want to see some tips on cybersecurity so I can read more
+* As a user I want to see some tips on cybersecurity so I can read more.
 * As a developer I want to create Readme file so that people understand easily the website, its purpose and structure
 * As a user, I want to read recent news about cybercrimes and tips on how to stay safe online.

 ## UX
-The end user of the website would (primarily) be children.
+The end user of the website would (primarily) be young adults.
 This imapct our design and the intended UK in a number of ways.

 ### Visuals
 Simple, consistent page layouts were used across all three pages.